muratk3n/thirdwave/en/README.md

 ---

 This is good.. and a half a bil from US..
-At the right time depatenting wld work too but I'll take this one too.
-US is pushing Pfizer to produce more.. they will completement their production?
-Now Pfizer essentially has one customer, with strict output expectations, and help... is this an effective (temporary) nationalization?

 "G-7 leaders to pledge 1 billion doses of Covid vaccines to low-income nations"